mlanza/atomic/README.md

 * [pipeline operator](https://github.com/tc39/proposal-pipeline-operator)
 * [temporal](https://github.com/tc39/proposal-temporal)

 Of all of the above, first-class protocols is the most critical one which, for some odd reason, has failed to gain community support.
 Developers it seems are failing to experience and realize the tremendous value add that only protocols provide.
-They're the centerpiece of Atomic and, by extension, Clojure.
+They're the centerpiece of Clojure and, by extension, Atomic.
 Clojure would not be Clojure without them!

 In the meantime, the gaps in these facilities are filled by libraries like this one.